acerbilab/ibs/README.md

 ## Code

 This repository stores basic and advanced implementations and example usages of IBS in various programming languages.
-For the moment, we only have a MATLAB implementation, but we plan to include other ones (e.g., in Python).
+For the moment, we only have a MATLAB implementation, but we plan to include other ones (e.g., Python).

 ## References

 1. van Opheusden\*, B., Acerbi\*, L. & Ma, W.J.
 (2020).
-Unbiased and efficient log-likelihood estimation with inverse binomial sampling. *arXiv preprint*. (\* equal contribution) ([preprint on arXiv]())
+Unbiased and efficient log-likelihood estimation with inverse binomial sampling. *arXiv preprint*. (\* equal contribution) ([preprint on arXiv](https://arxiv.org/abs/2001.03985))

 You can cite IBS in your work with something along the lines of